-The gas leakage detector, is located below the rear dinette seat.
+The gas leakage detector is located in the kitchen base cabinet.
 In the event of an LP leak, the unit sounds an alarm and closes the main LPG supply by deactivating the solenoid valve located in the high pressure gas line just before the regulator.
 See LPG Leak Detector System for additional information.